Bovey Castle Golf Club – Dartmoor Darling

 The course was designed by one of the greats of the golden age of golf course design, J.F.
 Abercromby in 1926.
 It was finally opened for play in 1930.
 Set in the grounds of the imposing hotel the course meanders around the estate making full use of the River Bovey on the front nine holes.
 Although not particularly long by modern standards it should still provide a challenge to all abilities while still remaining enjoyable.

 After a number of years in the doldrums, the property was bought by Peter De Savary and the course tweaked by Donald Steel and Tom McKenzie and re-opened in 2004.

-It’s fair to say I’m a bit of a sucker for mature parkland courses and Bovey Castle Golf Club didn’t disappoint.
+It’s fair to say I’m a bit of a sucker for mature parkland courses and Bovey Castle Golf Course didn’t disappoint.

 Your ball-striking needs to be on right from the start as most of the holes in the front 9 require a carry over water either off the tee or on your approach.

 Warning if you’re planning on using the Skycaddie phone app for your yardages.
 I couldn’t get a signal at any point so was unable to use it.
 Fortunately, there are 150-yard markers in the center of the fairways.

 It’s a relatively gentle opening to the round.
 A short par-4 plays downhill to a green protected by bunkers and water.
 If you’re feeling sufficiently brave you might want to have a pop at clearing the water with your tee shot.

 The 2nd bends gently left through the trees before forcing you to carry the River Bovey to make the green.

 My first visit to the aqua was on the long par-3 3rd where water awaits all down the right and in front of the green.
 This is probably the best spot to view the hotel from the golf course.